mucnjakf/FootballManager/README.md

 # FootballManager

-Football Management Windows Desktop Application - 2020.
+Football Manager Game Windows Desktop Application - 2020.

 ---

 ### **Overview**
-Football Manager is a game for desktop between two players who create their team and play a match of football against each other.
+FootballManager is an desktop game designed for two players, where each player creates and manages their own football team to compete in a match against each other.

 ---